 In this article, we’ll show you how to install and use SQLite DB Browser to load a database file, browse the data, and run SQL queries.

-SQLite is is an open source self-contained, lightweight serverless relational database management system.
-It is a database, which is zero-configured, which means like other databases you do not need to configure it in your system.
+SQLite is an open-source self-contained, lightweight serverless relational database management system.
+It is a database, which is zero-configured, which means, like other databases, you do not need to configure it in your system.

-SQLite DB Browser is an open source visual tool used to create, design, and edit database files compatible with SQLite.
-The software provides controls and wizards to handle an array of database functions in a comfortable visual medium.
+SQLite DB Browser is an open-source visual tool used to create, design, and edit database files compatible with SQLite.
+The software provides controls and wizards to handle various database functions in a comfortable visual medium.
 It runs on Windows, Linux, Mac, and FreeBSD.

-The most common database files that SQLite DB Browser users will come across are those with the file extension
+SQLite DB Browser users will come across the most common database files with the file extension

 DB Browser for SQLite Features

 DB Browser is for users and developers who want to create, search, and edit the SQLite databases.
-It’s main features includes:
+Its main features include: